comp426-2022-fall/a99-final-project-group-02/docs/interactions-pages.md

 So long partner, this page displays the message that the account has been deleted.
 A button brings the user back to the login page.

 ## home.ejs
 This interaction is the homepage.
-It is comprised of four buttons that are self explanetory in what pages they bring the user to.
-The user can click the green button that brings them to the new-fitness info page to enter in a workout, the blue button that displays the data from their past logged workouts, a logout button that logs the user out and brings them to the "logout" page, and a delete account page that brings the user to the "confirm-delete" page if they decide to no longer be FitnessFriends to the end.
+It is comprised of four buttons that are self explanetory in what pages they bring the user to:
+- New Fitness Info: The user can click the green button that brings them to the new-fitness info page to enter in a workout.
+- Past Fitness IntoL: A blue button that displays the data from their past logged workouts.
+- Logout: Logout button that logs the user out and brings them to the "logout" page.
+- Delete account: A button that when clicked brings the user to the "confirm-delete" page if they decide to no longer be FitnessFriends to the end.

 ## new-fitness-info
 This page is where the user enters their workout information.
-The information is composed of three parts: The Exercise Time (in minutes), Exercise Type (a descriptive variable), and the Exercise Date (day).
+The information is composed of three parts:
+- Exercise Time (in minutes)
+- Exercise Type (a descriptive variable)
+- Exercise Date (day).
 The data is entered into the accounts user database when the "Enter Workout" button is pressed.

 ## past-fitness-info